w3c/wai-media-guide/planning.md

 {:.no_toc}

 For background, see the introduction page of this resource _[Making Video and Audio Accessible](index)_, for:
-* brief descriptions of captions, transcripts, audio description, sign language, and media player accessibility
+* brief explanations of captions, transcripts, description, sign language, and media player accessibility
 * user experiences to help you understand the "why" behind the requirements

 What accessibility features you provide with your media will likely be influenced by: